 Manage Your Money

 Another good thing to do is to sign up for paper-free statements so you can access them online and have one less piece of monthly mail to worry about.
-You want to be able to easily see where you’re money is going while on the road.
+You want to be able to easily see where your money is going while on the road or off the grid.

 Prepare Your Primary Residence

-You want your home to be just the way you left it, don’t you?
-Well, then follow the tips below to ensure you’ll come home to a beautiful home once the weather warms up.
+You want your home to be just the way you left it once you return.
+Following the easy tips below, you can ensure you’ll come home to a beautiful home once the weather warms up.

-- Install motion-sensitive exterior lights and interior lights on timers and set them to come on at varying times to discourage prowlers.
+- Install motion-sensitive exterior lights and interior lights on timers and set them to come on at varying times to create the appearance of someone being home and to discourage prowlers.
 This is one of the best ways to deter would-be thieves.

 - Stop newspaper delivery.
 You’re not going to be around to read the paper anyway.
 Consider subscribing to an online version you can read anywhere.